-- I understand the nature of the concern(s) raised by the University, as explained to me and outlined in this document and the possible impact/consequences that this/these concern(s) may have upon my own fitness to study - I also understand the impact that this/these concern(s) may have upon the community of fellow students and staff who are working and studying at the University - I have agreed to work towards the action plan outlined above, which has been developed to support me - I understand that if I am unable or unwilling to carry out the action plan, the University will need to consider taking appropriate or remedial actions, or referral as my situation will require. - I understand my action plan will be shared with other relevant services within the University.
-A copy of this Action Plan will therefore be submitted to and retained by the Programme Director or the Head of Discipline or Head of School and/or Dean of Students and and such other staff as deemed appropriate by the lead staff member. - I am aware that this Note of Concern will be retained for as long as is necessary in accordance with this Policy by the Programme Director or Head of School and/or Dean of Students - Whilst I understand that the University has a duty of care to provide reasonable supports to me, I am responsible for my own health, wellbeing and actions and it is my responsibility to behave in a manner which is appropriate to continue in study - □ I agree to this case being reviewed (insert x days/weeks or months' time).
+Dec claration: Tick below.
+I understand the nature of the concern(s) raised by the University, as explained to me and outlined in this document and the possible impact/consequences that this/these concern(s) may have upon my own fitness to study I also understand the impact that this/these concern(s) may have upon the community of fellow students and staff who are working and studying at the University I have agreed to work towards the action plan outlined above, which has been developed to support me I understand that if I am unable or unwilling to carry out the action plan, the University will need to consider taking appropriate or remedial actions, or referral as my situation will require. ] I understand my action plan will be shared with other relevant services within the University.
+A copy of this Action Plan will therefore be submitted to and retained by the Programme Director or the Head of Discipline or Head of School and/or Dean of Students and and such other staff as deemed appropriate by the lead staff member I am aware that this Note of Concern will be retained for as long as is necessary in accordance with this Policy by the Programme Director or Head of School and/or Dear of Students ] Whilst I understand that the University has a duty of care to provide reasonable supports to me, I am responsible for my own health, wellbeing and actions and it is

+□ I agree to this case being reviewed (insert x days/weeks or months' time).